TaihuiWang/CTFICA/README.md

 # CTFICA
-The PDF document named "comparison results" contains the comparison results of the original ICA and the proposed CTF-ICA in terms of SDR and SIR improvements.
+The PDF document named "comparison results" contains the comparison results of the original AuxICA [1] and the proposed CTF-ICA in terms of SDR and SIR improvements.